MaxCollier/Epidemic/README.md

 # Epidemic

-An evolutionary algorithm for solving the based game Epidemic.
+An evolutionary algorithm for solving the game Epidemic.

 ## Game and Rules